sdiehl/wiwinwlh/tutorial.md

   else don't use x
 ```

-To be fair though, many popular languages completely lack the notion of sum types ( the source of many
+To be fair though, many popular languages completely lack the notion of sum types ( the source of many woes in
-problems in my opinion ) and only have product types, so this type of reasoning sometimes has no direct
+my opinion ) and only have product types, so this type of reasoning sometimes has no direct equivalence for
-equivelance.
+those not familiar with ML family languages.

 In Haskell, the Prelude provides functions like ``isJust`` and ``fromJust`` both of which can be used to
 subvert this kind of reasoning and make it easy to introduce bugs and should often be avoided.